holdmypotion/portfolio-v3/content/blogs/2021-03-09-react-custom-cursor-no-extra-dependencies.md

 Paste this code in and scroll down for an explanation of this code.'
 featuredImage: 'https://images.ctfassets.net/8z3meboy5dgi/2Ix30PnA7rXpRrZofM9JOO/3e9eb09628894383c023118766769bff/image.png'
+publish_status: 'published'
 ---

 Just like the last article, this also focuses on a feature that I would like my portfolio to have.
 A custom cursor.
 I've noticed this treat a lot lately and I think it adds a bit of extra sass to the website.

 In this article, we'll be making a very basic custom cursor.
 This could act as a base setup for any kind of cursor you would want to create for your next project.
 So let's jump right into the

 P.S.: Just React no other dependencies!!